DataStax-Academy/zdm-scenario-katapod/step1.md

 . ./scenario_scripts/find_addresses.sh
 ```

-Now copy the provided template and edit it, inserting, for the time being,
+Now, in the "api-console" terminal, copy the provided template and edit it, inserting, for the time being,
 just the IP address of the Cassandra (Origin) seed
 _(Note: to save the file and quit `nano` once modified: Ctrl-X, then Y, then Enter)_: